 - pink salt to taste

-- Steam brussels sprouts until softened
+- Steam brussel sprouts until softened

 - Drain and return to heated saucepan